 Since purple martins eat so many harmful bugs, they are one of the most helpful birds known to man; we should attract them to our yards by erecting colony birdhouses.

 - 1. Describe the purple martin.

 - 2. Why is it such an expert flier?

 - 3. Why do we say it is a sociable bird?

-- 4. Of what use is it?
+- 4. How do purple martins help people?

 - 5. How can we attract purple martins?